 Choose a Village.
 Change Everything.

 In rural Malawi, families have been forced to collect unsafe water from open pits shared with livestock.
 Your donation funds a complete freshwater well for a specific village, drilled, installed, and cared for locally, at a fraction of typical project cost.
 Each well can provide safe water for thousands of people in that village for decades, with an expected service life of about 75 years.
-Transform a Community.
-One Well at a Time.
+Choose an available village below to get started.

 See Your Donations In Action